skx/dotfiles/.emacs.d/init.md

   (load bootstrap-file nil 'nomessage))
 ```

+TLDR:

-`straight.el` is a functional package-manager, and will be used to actually install packages.
+* `straight.el` is a functional package-manager, and will be used to actually install packages.
+  * Most of our packages are already inside this repository, so they don't need installation.
+  * `:straight t` will cause a package to be installed, if missing.

-`use-package` will be used to configure them, and so they need to be integrated:
+* `use-package` will be used to configure them, and so they need to be integrated:

 ```lisp
 (straight-use-package 'use-package)